jasonblanchard/guide-how-to-learn-ruby-on-rails/README.md

 ## Ruby

 It's really tough to have a conversation if you don't speak the language, so Ruby is the next step on the way to building your first app.
+Like most programming languages, Ruby is written in **source code** files as text, which is then run one of two ways:

+* Interactively through the **REPL** (Read-Evaluate-Print Loop), which in Ruby is called **IRB**
+* Run as **scripts**, i.e. `ruby file.rb`

-Give these resources a try:
+Give these resources a try to learn the basics of programming in Ruby:

 1. [Try Ruby](https://www.codeschool.com/courses/try-ruby)
 1. [Ruby Bits](https://www.codeschool.com/courses/ruby-bits)

+If you run into problems where you're not sure the state that your program is in, just remember: `puts` is your friend.
+If you aren't sure what the value of a variable is at a certain line, just print it out to your console.

-Additional resources:
+### Additional resources

 * [Codecademy](http://www.codecademy.com/tracks/ruby)
 * [Programming Ruby (the "Pickaxe" book)](http://pragprog.com/book/ruby/programming-ruby)

 ## Rails

-Now that you have the basics down, you are ready for the main course: Rails!
+Now that you have the basics down, you are ready for the main course: Rails!  [**Gems**](http://guides.rubygems.org) are reusable plugins that are published by the community, the most popular of which is Rails.
 The Rails Tutorial will walk you through getting your first app up and running:

 [The Rails Tutorial](http://www.railstutorial.org)